-- Read the FAQ contained in the README file and the mpiexec man pages contained within the mpiexec distribution. - Increase the logging of mpiexec operation with mpiexec --verbose (reports messages to stderr). - Increase logging of the master and slave resource manager execution daemons associated with the job (with Torque, use \$loglevel to 5 or higher in \$TORQUEROOT/mom\priv/config and look for 'tm' messages after associated join job messages). - Use tracejob (included with Torque) or qtracejob (included with OSC's pbstools package) to isolate failures within the cluster. - If the message 'exec: Error: get\hosts: pbs\connect: Access from host not allowed, or unknown host' appears, this indicates that mpiexec cannot communicate with the pbs\server daemon.
-In most cases, this indicates that the \$TORQUEROOT/server\name file points to the wrong server or the node cannot resolve the server's name.
-The gstat command can be run on the node to test this.
+- Determine current version using mpiexec --version and review the change log available on the MPI homepage to determine if the reported issue has already been corrected. - Send email to the mpiexec mailing list at mpiexec@osc.edu. - Browse the mpiexec user list archives for similar problems and resolutions. - Read the FAQ contained in the README file and the mpiexec man pages contained within the mpiexec distribution. - Increase the logging of mpiexec operation with mpiexec --verbose (reports messages to stderr). - Increase logging of the master and slave resource manager execution daemons associated with the job (with Torque, use \$loglevel to 5 or higher in \$TORQUEROOT/mom_priv/config and look for 'tm' messages after associated join job messages). - Use tracejob (included with Torque) or qtracejob (included with OSC's pbstools package) to isolate failures within the cluster. - If the message 'exec: Error: get_hosts: pbs_connect: Access from host not allowed, or unknown host appears, this indicates that mpiexec cannot communicate with the pbs_server daemon.
+In most cases, this indicates that the \$TORQUEROOT/server_name file points to the wrong server or the node cannot resolve the server's name.
+The qstat command can be run on the node to test this.